airbytehq/airbyte/docs/enterprise-setup/api-access-config.md

 }
 ```

-To go further, you may use our Python and Node SDKs to make API requests directly in code, or our [Terraform Provider](https://registry.terraform.io/providers/airbytehq/airbyte/latest) (which uses the Airbyte API) to declare your Airbyte configuration as infrastructure.
+To go further, you may use our [Python](https://github.com/airbytehq/airbyte-api-python-sdk) and [Java](https://github.com/airbytehq/airbyte-api-java-sdk) SDKs to make API requests directly in code, or our [Terraform Provider](https://registry.terraform.io/providers/airbytehq/airbyte/latest) (which uses the Airbyte API) to declare your Airbyte configuration as infrastructure.